csinva/csinva.github.io/_slides/ml_slides/slides.md

 # boosting

-- train more *weak learners* to fix current errors
+- train many *weak learners* to approximate a function

 ## adaboost

 - initialize weights to 1/n
 - iterate
   - classify weighted points
-  - re-weight points based on errors
+  - re-weight points to emphasize errors
 - finally, output error-weighted sum of weak learners

 ## adaboost comments

-- derived using exponential loss risk minimization
+- derived using exponential loss risk minimization (freund and schapire)
 - test error can keep decreasing once training error is at 0

 ## gradient boosting

+- weak learners applied in sequence
-- want to subtract gradient of loss with respect to current total model
+- subtract gradient of loss with respect to current total model
+  - for squared loss, just the residual
 - models need not be differentiable

-- for squared loss, just the residual
+## xgboost

+- very popular implementation of gradient boosting
+- fast and efficient